 This new luxury cocktail bar hideaway is a 47-seat lounge nestled in Palms’ Fantasy Tower.
 Once you're whisked up the elevator with an amuse-bouche in hand, you'll reach caviar service and live piano music along with cocktails like the Truffles & Bubbles with truffle-infused Cognac.
 And just remember, this isn't the buffet, "no swimwear, athletic gear, muscle shirts, shorts, flip-flops, sandals or baseball caps."

 This spot no longer requires a password to enter, but the speakeasy inspiration is easy to see.
-Located inside Mandalay Bay behind the escalators and next to RM Seafood at the Shoppes at Mandalay Place, come here for barrel-aged bourbon and premium hand-rolled cigars.
+Located inside Mandalay Bay, another American Express Fine Hotel & Resort property, behind the escalators and next to RM Seafood at the Shoppes at Mandalay Place, come here for barrel-aged bourbon and premium hand-rolled cigars.

 é by José Andrés, The Cosmopolitan